 is a collaboration between members of the Department of The Environment, Geography & Marine Sciences at Southern Connecticut State University (SCSU) and the Geography Faculty at Liverpool John Moores University (LJMU).
 The aim of the initiative is to open up a conversation about how the emerging field of socio-technical transitions might address sustainability issues in the coastal zone.

 As part of this work, we convened a conference on Sustainability Transitions in the Coastal Zone, from March 30th to April 2nd, 2017 in SCSU’s downtown campus in historic New Haven, CT (see http://www.coastaltransitions.org ) for details.

-The conference led to the development of a Research Network on Sustainability Transitions in the Coastal Zone supported by the Regional Studies Association (RSA) from 2016 to 2019, and since then the following publications:
+The conference led to the development of a Research Network on Sustainability Transitions in the Coastal Zone supported by the Regional Studies Association (RSA) from 2016 to 2019.
+The research network is organized by:

 C. Patrick Heidkamp at Southern Connecticut State University, USA; CONTACT: email@example.com